OriginProtocol/ousd-governance/README.md

 1. If the release causes issues in production, don't be afraid to roll back while you diagnose the issue.
 Especially if users are impacted.
 You can do this by reverting your commit: `git revert [commit hash]` and pushing the resulting revert commit to `stable`.
 Or, if you want to keep a cleaner commit history, reset the `stable` branch to the last commit hash of the previous release: `git reset [commit hash] --hard` and push this to `stable` using `git push stable --force`.
 Note: You should only force push if you're 100% certain of the change.

+## Deploying contracts

+Setup environment variables:
+export WEB3_INFURA_PROJECT_ID=...
+export ETHERSCAN_TOKEN=...
+export DEPLOYER_KEY=...

+### Step 1
+Write a deployment file and then run `brownie run [DEPLOYMENT_FILE] --network mainnet`

+Make sure that script outputs all of the addresses that need to be passed to potential governance proposal.

+### Step 2
+To build a transaction for Governor `MODE=build_ogv_gov_proposal brownie run [DEPLOYMENT_FILE] --network mainnet-fork`

+Copy the `To` and `Data` to transaction builder with an account that has enough veOGV to create a governance proposal.

+### Optional
+Set up virtual environment using python3.

+#### Setup Python environment
+    # Let's create a new virtual environment
+    python3 -m venv brownie-deploy
+    source ./brownie-deploy/bin/activate
+    pip install -r requirements.txt
+#### To run
+    source ./brownie-deploy/bin/activate

 ## Git Commands For Merging Branches

 ### Staging (Goerli)